 Let’s say you want to install a shade tarp to park your truck under during your two-week summer vacation.
 Some truckers do this to prevent excessive heat buildup while they are away.
 In either case, you need to get the tarp up high enough to accommodate the height of your tractor.
 Tent poles are probably not going to be suitable for this situation.

-The easiest way to accomplish this idea, is to string the tarp between trees or building structures on your property.
+The easiest way to accomplish this idea is to string the tarp between trees or building structures on your property.
 Just tie a rope to each of the four corners and away you go.
-The only tricky component to this installation is determining the right tie down locations without having to run ropes too far.
-The longer the ropes, the more difficult it will be to maintain good tension.
+The only tricky component to this installation is determining the right tie-down locations without having to run ropes too far.
+The longer the ropes, the more difficult it will be to maintain a good tension.

 A suggestion is to pull your truck up next to a garage or barn with trees nearby.
 You could attach one end of the tarp to the structure and the other ends to a couple of trees.

 The second method of installation is one that campers use all the time for erecting tarps above their tents.
 It is known as A-frame installation because you are creating a shape similar to an A-frame house.
 It is simple to do, so it’s pretty effective for a lot of different uses.

 To begin with, string a piece of rope between two trees or structures near the area you want shaded.
 Next, lay the tarp over the rope exactly where you want it.
 Finally, secure the tarp with additional ropes and stakes driven into the ground.
 You now have an A-frame shade structure that you can sit under, park your bicycles under, etc.

 To create a shaded sitting area, there is no better installation than the 4-pole installation.
 For this installation, you just need four tent poles, a sturdy rope, and a few stakes.
 You can make your own tent poles pretty easily if you don’t already own them.